Student Wellness/Mental Health Counseling Resources for Faculty

 Guidance on Connecting or Referring a Student to Counseling:

 When making a referral or connection to counseling, it's important to remember that it's the student's choice to seek and engage in counseling.
 The student should know that they may explore the experience to see if it is right for them.
-You may recommend that the student come to G-211 (Fall River) to schedule a meeting to discuss counseling or that the student call extension 2234 to schedule an appointment.
-You may, in some cases, choose to walk with the student to counseling or other place of safety.
+In non-urgent situations, you may recommend that the student email MentalHealthCounseling@BristolCC.edu or call 774.357.2760 to schedule an appointment.
+You may, in some cases, choose to walk with the student to counseling or another place of safety.
 If you would like suggestions on how to approach a particular situation, consultation is available.